nareshmaharaj-consultant/aerospike_udf/README.md

 ```text
 Total VAT for [C] Morocco, £190,999.51 in 9 ms.
 ```
-Taxes due on sales for all order in the country Morocco.
+Taxes due on sales for all order(s) in the country Morocco.
-We know this becuase [C] is telling us the aggregation report produced was purely at the country level.
+We know this becuase the single char [C] is telling us the aggregation report was produced purely at the country level.

 *Total Sales*
 ```text
 Total SALES for [CS] Germany/Sport, £65,224.00 in 4 ms.
 ```
-Is the total number of sales made for the Country Germany in the segment Sport.
+This is the total number of sales made for the country Germany in the segment Sport.
-We also know this as [CS] is telling us the aggregation report produced was for the country / segment filter level.
+We also know this as [CS] is telling us the aggregation report was produced for country / segment filter.

 *No Results*
 ```text